EdvinasKilbauskas/BargainHunt/README.md

 ABOUT:
-The object of this program is that it will create a vertual shopper robot.
+The purpose of this program is to show sorting and pathfinding algorithms in action.
-This contains a robot that needs to navigate a map picking up items selected by the user.
-Then it will sort them and output the picked up items to the user.

 DEPENDENCIES:
 Python 3